aryanlakhanpal/code-together/README.md

-# Real-Time Code Editor(i call it Simultaneous Code Editor)
+# Real-Time Code Editor(i call it Let's Code Together)

 Welcome to the Real-Time Code Editor project!
 This application is designed to provide a collaborative coding environment where multiple users can edit code simultaneously.
 It leverages WebSockets for real-time communication and offers a sleek dark theme for a modern coding experience.